-A source to analyse the twists and turns of the global economy with data on over 60,000 companies covering 300 years.
+A source analysing the ins and outs of the global economy — with data on over 60,000 companies, covering 300 years.

-Mainly reports about the gross domestic product (GDP) of the United States but also information about income, corporate profits and government spending.
+Mainly reports about the gross domestic product (GDP) of the United States — but also valuable information about income, corporate profits, and government spending.

-More than a news site, the FT also publishes a broad range of business data and information.
+More than just a news site, the Financial Times also publishes a broad range of business data and information.

 The largest open database of companies in the world.

-Research and data visualisation tool used to explore global trade dynamics,
+A research and data visualisation tool used to explore global trade dynamics.

-Resource that evaluates business environment indicators, such as capabilities and costs, around the world.
+A resource that evaluates business environment indicators — such as capabilities and costs — around the world.